-The Education Center, Display Collections (gardens), and the Herb Garden are wheelchair accessible, though parts of the Display Collections require the assistance of another person.
-We have a wheelchair on site for our visitors; please call ahead or inquire at the Education Center reception desk if you would like to use it during your visit.
+The Allen Education Center, Display Collections (gardens), and the Herb Garden are wheelchair accessible, though parts of the Display Collections require the assistance of another person.
+We have a wheelchair on site for our visitors; please call ahead or inquire at the Allen Education Center reception desk if you would like to use it during your visit.
 And please call ahead if you have other special needs.

-Several accessible parking spaces can be found in the parts of the parking lot closest to the Education Center.
-Please consult the parking map.
+Several accessible parking spaces can be found in the parts of the parking lot closest to the Allen Education Center.
+Please consult the garden map.
 If you require special assistance in moving from a parking space to the building entrance, please call 919-962-0522, tell us when to expect you, and a member of the staff will be available to assist you.

-Dogs are not allowed in the collections display area or around or in the Education Center.
+Dogs are not allowed in the collections display area or around or in the Allen Education Center.
 Leashed dogs only are allowed on the Piedmont Nature Trails.